The Complete Guide to Migrating from Trengo to Zendesk

 - The Golden Rule of IDs: While you cannot always preserve original IDs, ensuring every migrated object (User, Organization, Ticket) is tagged with its original Trengo ID as an External ID in Zendesk is vital.
 This correlation ID is essential for debugging post-migration sync issues, reconciling data, and quickly referencing legacy systems if necessary.

-- Timestamp Integrity for History: When importing historical communication (messages/comments), ensure you use the correct API methods that allow the original `created_at` timestamp to be set.
-This preserves the narrative history of the ticket accurately in Zendesk’s audit log.
-Using a system user for the import process is often recommended to maintain the integrity of the original author and time of the customer-facing events.
+created_attimestamp to be set.
+This preserves the narrative history of the ticket accurately in Zendesk's audit log.
+Using a system user for the import process is often recommended to maintain the integrity of the original author and time of the customer-facing events. - Bulk API Limits: Zendesk APIs employ rate limits and bulk limits — the

-- Bulk API Limits: Zendesk APIs, particularly for tickets and users, employ rate limits and bulk limits (often around 100 items per batch).
-For massive datasets, utilize the `create_many` and `update_many` endpoints and strictly adhere to the rate limit headers provided by Zendesk to prevent throttling or temporary blocks.
+create_manyendpoint accepts up to 100 items per batch.
+For massive datasets, use thecreate_manyandupdate_manyendpoints and strictly monitor the rate limit headers (X-Rate-Limit-Remaining,Retry-After) provided in each response to prevent throttling or temporary blocks.
 For heavy ticket volume, explore Incremental Exports APIs, which can retrieve mass data efficiently for export purposes.

 Summary